irishdan/chat-bot-api/README.md

 Each module then has its application, domain, and infrastructure layers.

 #### Application Layer
 This contains commands, queries, and their respective handlers.
-It's also where DTOs (Data Transfer Objects) can be defined.
+It's also where DTOs (Data Transfer Objects) are defined.

 #### Domain Layer
 This includes your core business logic - entities (or aggregates), value objects, domain services, events, and domain-specific interfaces for repositories and providers.

-### Infrastructure Layer
+#### Infrastructure Layer
 Houses technical implementations such as controllers (for HTTP routes), concrete repository implementations, and other providers.

+### Directory Structure
 The directory structure maintains the separation of concerns recommended by DDD while leveraging NestJS's modular system to organize code around domain boundaries effectively.

 ```yaml